dasilvaoscar/go-template/README.md

 # Go Template Repository

+> Hot reloading works only for unix based systems

 ## Description
 This repository is a Golang template to simplify hot-reloads for development, and give's you a Dockerfile to deploy your application